Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/data-control.md

 <a name="map3"></a>
-## Using a Matrix Cursor
+## Use a matrix cursor

 If you use a consumer application for SQL-type data and you have a collection of data that is not in a database, you can use the [Tizen.Applications.DataControl.MatrixCursor](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.DataControl.MatrixCursor.html) class to create a cursor for the data:

-To create a matrix cursor, simply construct it with an array of column names:
+To create a matrix cursor, simply construct it with an array of column names as described below:

 -   Add one row at a time to the matrix by passing either an array of objects or an Iterable to the `AddRow()` method of the `Tizen.Applications.DataControl.MatrixCursor` class.
 -   Define column types for a matrix cursor by using the values of the [Tizen.Applications.DataControl.ColumnType](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.DataControl.ColumnType.html) enumeration.

-To use a matrix cursor:
+To use a matrix cursor, follow these steps:

 1. Implement the provider application.